Juanmaria-rr/SARS_service_/README.md

 # Local data organization summary

-Once every service is ordered, a template of data structure is created, starting with a new folder with the name of the service, the date, the type of project (i.e. SARS-Cov) and the name of the researcher, typically "SRVxxxx_date_SARS_>researcher_name>".
+Once every service is ordered, a template of data structure is created, starting with a new folder with the name of the service, the date, the type of project (i.e. SARS-CoV2) and the name of the researcher, typically "SRVxxxx_date_SARS_>researcher_name>".

 In this folder there will be other directories: